You scream, I scream, we all scream for…chocolate!

 - 1/4 tsp sea salt

-Preheat oven to 350 degrees F (176 C) and lightly grease an 8x8-inch (or similar size) baking dish with coconut oil, then line with parchment paper (the oil helps the parchment paper stick to the sides).
+- Preheat oven to 350 degrees F (176 C) and lightly grease an 8x8-inch (or similar size // adjust number/size of pan if altering batch size) baking dish with coconut oil, then line with parchment paper (the oil helps the parchment paper stick to the sides).

-Remove from oven and let cool in the pan for at least 10 minutes, preferably 45 minutes - 1 hour (the longer they cool, the less tender they will be).
-Then gently lift out of pan and use a sharp knife to cut into desired number of squares (I went for 9).
+- Remove from oven and let cool in the pan for at least 10 minutes, preferably 45 minutes - 1 hour (the longer they cool, the less tender they will be).
+Then gently lift out of pan and use a sharp knife to cut into desired number of squares (I went for 9 // amount as original recipe is written // adjust if altering batch size).

 *If you can't have almonds, try subbing another nut/seed meal, such as walnut or hazelnut, or ground sunflower seeds.